- Tenured Professor of English at Michigan State University (MSU)

 - Founding member of the Native American Writer’s Circle

-- Suspended from MSU after telling students that Republicans have “raped this country”
+- Was temporarily suspended from MSU after telling students that Republicans had “raped this country”

 Born in Los Angeles in March 1949, William S. Penn graduated with both an A.B. and a Master’s Degree from the University of California at Davis in 1971.
 Eight years later, he earned a doctorate from Syracuse University.
 After completing his formal studies, Penn taught at such places as the State University of New York at Oswego, Pace University, and Hostos Community College.
 Today he is a tenured professor of English at Michigan State University.